Call for Presenters and Presentation Submissions

 Law Student Consortium – These consortiums provide the forum for group discussions where law students share individual projects and on-going work related to CLE and pro bono initiatives.
 Prospective law students should send a report describing their projects and/or work in a maximum of 4 pages (2,500 words).
 Alternatively works such as documentary films, photography or artwork can be submitted with a 250 word abstract.

-Market Place of Ideas Table Hosting-– Showcases and/or exhibitions that present recent developments and applications of pro bono related programmes or initiatives.
+Pro Bono Bazaar – Showcases and/or exhibitions that present recent developments and applications of pro bono related programmes or initiatives.
 These should be designed to inform a large and qualified audience about the successes of any pro bono programmes globally.

 Posters – These contain implementation information or work-in-progress and have two pages at maximum (1,250 words) besides the poster itself (or demonstration) that will be displayed at the conference during the early registration poster display on 29 August 2016 and throughout the Conference.